toroso/fs4net/README.md

 Requirements
 ------------

 fs4net is targeted for .NET framework 3.5.
+The tests are written using [NUnit](http://www.nunit.org/) 2.5.2.
+Other than that, there are no dependencies.